Simulating nonlinear optical processes on a superconducting quantum device: Physically-motivated error model

 \section{Physically-motivated error model}

 As discussed in Sec.~\ref{sec:mitigation}, we use twirling to convert coherent errors to depolarizing channels and rescale probabilities to compensate for exponential decays.
 In this appendix, we provide justifications for these mitigation steps by investigating a physically motivated error model.
 We use the technique of cycle error reconstruction to measure an empirical error model of our gate under Pauli twirling.
 Although our native gate is non-Clifford, we are able to propagate the 2Q inversion to the end of the circuit, meaning that the inversion appears only as a term in the SPAM coefficient of the decay.
-We perform the cycle error reconstruction for 1-body errors, meaning that we estimate the nine 2Q Pauli error rates (XX, XY, XZ, ...) and the six 1Q Pauli error rates (XI, IX, ...).
+We perform the cycle error reconstruction for 1-body errors, meaning that we estimate the nine 2Q Pauli error rates $(\mathsfbi{X}\mathsfbi{X}, \mathsfbi{X}\mathsfbi{Y}, \mathsfbi{X}\mathsfbi{Z}, ...)$ and the six 1Q Pauli error rates $(\mathsfbi{X}\mathsfbi{I}, \mathsfbi{I}\mathsfbi{X}, ...)$.
 However, not all of these error rates are individually observable.
 The entangling gate induces orbitals of certain types of Pauli errors, meaning that we can only observe the product of the decay fidelities rather than individual Pauli errors.

 The reconstructed Pauli error rates characterize the effective noise model under Pauli twirling with high accuracy.
 In order to determine a full Pauli error model, namely, a model with a probability for each type of Pauli error, a method of distributing the degenerate error rates to their components is required.
-This can be achieved by making simple assumptions, for example, by assuming both Pauli errors contribute to the product equally ~\citep{berg_probabilistic_2022}.
+This can be achieved by simply assuming, for example, that both Pauli errors contribute to the product equally ~\citep{berg_probabilistic_2022}.
 Alternatively, one can perform further characterization to isolate the marginal effect of error channels ~\citep{berg_techniques_2024}.
-The approach we take here is to fit an open-system simulation to the observed Pauli error rates.
+The approach we take is to fit an open-system simulation to the observed Pauli error rates.